pism/pism.github.io/old/news/2017-11-21-phdiceoceanuaf.md

-The [Geophysical Institute of the University of Alaska Fairbanks](http://www.gi.alaska.edu/) is seeking a PhD student for the recently funded NSF project \"Understanding the controls on spatial and temporal variability in ice discharge using a Greenland-wide ice sheet model\".
+The [Geophysical Institute of the University of Alaska Fairbanks](http://www.gi.alaska.edu/) is seeking a PhD student for the recently funded NSF project "Understanding the controls on spatial and temporal variability in ice discharge using a Greenland-wide ice sheet model".
 The overall goal of this project is to develop novel parameterizations of ice-ocean interaction that are suitable for large scale ice-sheet modeling.
 The interdisciplinary project is co-led by [Andy Aschwanden (UAF; ice sheet